multiplicit-com/Excel-Number-Distribution-VBA/readme.md

 # Excel Distribution Models VBA Script

-This repository contains an Excel VBA script that provides various distribution models for forecasting purposes.
-The script includes functions to distribute a target value across a specified number of months using different mathematical models.
+This VBA macro script for Excel provides various distribution models for forecasting purposes.
+Simply provide a target number and specify the desired number of steps.
+All numbers at each step will add up th the 'goal' you provided.
+When expressed as a percentage the percentage of each 'step' will add up to 100%.

+The script allows you to apply different mathematical models to change the distribution.

 ## Distribution Models